AdobeDocs/campaign.en/help/v8/config/push-config.md

 The variables let you define mobile application behavior after receiving a notification.
 These variables must be defined in the mobile application code and in the Adobe Campaign console, in the **[!UICONTROL Variables]** tab in the dedicated mobile application service.

-[!DNL :arrow_upper_right:] Learn more in **Campaign Classic v7 documentation** on mobile app: [Configuration steps for iOS](https://experienceleague.adobe.com/docs/campaign-classic/using/sending-messages/sending-push-notifications/configure-the-mobile-app/configuring-the-mobile-application.html){target="_blank"} and [Configuration steps for Andoid](https://experienceleague.adobe.com/docs/campaign-classic/using/sending-messages/sending-push-notifications/configure-the-mobile-app/configuring-the-mobile-application-android.html){target="_blank"}.
+↗️ Learn more in **Campaign Classic v7 documentation** on mobile app: [Configuration steps for iOS](https://experienceleague.adobe.com/docs/campaign-classic/using/sending-messages/sending-push-notifications/configure-the-mobile-app/configuring-the-mobile-application.html){target="_blank"} and [Configuration steps for Andoid](https://experienceleague.adobe.com/docs/campaign-classic/using/sending-messages/sending-push-notifications/configure-the-mobile-app/configuring-the-mobile-application-android.html){target="_blank"}.

 Below is an example of a code that allows a mobile application to collect any added variables in a notification.
 In our example, we are using the "VAR" variable.